libktx/ktx/style/README.md

 prototyping phase, it also requires the developer to prepare `Skin` reloading and GUI rebuilding code to make it work.
 - [USL](https://github.com/kotcrab/VisEditor/wiki/USL) is a DSL that compiles to LibGDX JSON skin files.
 While similar to JSON in structure, it adds some more features like packages handling and style inheritance.
 Furthermore, it features no runtime overhead, as it is translated to plain skin JSON data.
-However, since it relies on LibGDX JSON skin loading (based on reflection) and currently contains no editor capable of code completion, it suffers from the same issues.
+Its style inheritance mechanism might prove more flexible than `ktx-style`, as you can extend styles even if they do not share the same class.
+However, since it relies on LibGDX JSON skin loading (based on reflection) and currently contains no editor capable of code completion, it still suffers from the same issues as regular JSON.